Something to Talk About (Bonnie Raitt song)

 "Something to Talk About" is a song written by Canadian singer-songwriter Shirley Eikhard and recorded by American singer Bonnie Raitt for her 1991 album Luck of the Draw.
-It was released to US radio on June 3, 1991.
-Two single versions were released: a 7-inch single with the B-side "One Part Be My Lover" and a 12-inch single with these two songs and "I Ain’t Gonna Let You Break My Heart Again".
+It was serviced to US radio on June 3, 1991.
+Two single versions were released: a 7-inch single with the B-side "One Part Be My Lover" and a 12-inch single with these two songs and "I Ain't Gonna Let You Break My Heart Again".
 In turn, this song was included on the EP version of Raitt’s 2000 single of "The Fundamental Things" taken from her 1998 album Fundamental.
 It was also included in 2003’s greatest hits compilation The Best of Bonnie Raitt.
 Live versions appear on 1995's Road Tested and 2006's Bonnie Raitt and Friends.

 Background

 Anne Murray wanted to record this song in 1985, but her producers did not think it would be a hit.
 She still called the album that she released that year Something to Talk About even though it did not include this song.